Current project status

 The law governing how we dispose of the bodies of our loved ones when they die is unfit for modern needs.

-While we often think of the choice as being between burial and cremation, new methods of disposal are being developed which are completely unregulated here.
+While we often think of the choice as being between burial and cremation, new methods of disposal are being developed and used in other countries which are completely unregulated here.

 Further, the legislation governing more traditional methods of disposal is outdated, piecemeal and complex.